holepunchto/hypershell/README.md

 hypershell-copy [-f keyfile] <[@host:]source> <[@host:]target>
 ```

-Use `--help` with any command for more information.
+Use `--help` with any command for more information, for example `hypershell-server --help`.

 ## First steps
 Keys are automatically created with a default filename on first run.